GoogleCloudPlatform/java-docs-samples/datastore/README.md

 1. Ensure that you have:
   * Created a Google Developers Console project with the Datastore API enabled.
 Follow [these instructions](https://cloud.google.com/docs/authentication#preparation) to get your project set up.
-  * Installed the Google Cloud SDK and run the following commands in command line: `gcloud auth login` and `gcloud config set project [YOUR PROJECT ID]`.
+  * Installed the Google Cloud SDK and run the following commands in command line: `gcloud auth application-default login` and `gcloud config set project [YOUR PROJECT ID]`.
   * Installed [Maven](https://maven.apache.org/) and Java 7 (or above).

 2. Compile the program by typing `mvn clean compile` in command line.